The Commission on the Future of Employment Support

 IES News

-The Commission on the Future of Employment Support has been set up to develop evidence-led proposals for reform of our system of employment support and services, so that it can better meet the needs of individuals, employers and our economy.
-It is being run by the Institute for Employment Studies in partnership with abrdn Financial Fairness Trust.
+The Commission on the Future of Employment Support was launched in November 2022 to develop evidence-led proposals for reform of our system of employment support and services, so that it can better meet the needs of individuals, employers and our economy.

-Since its launch, the Commission has run a major Call for Evidence that received around one hundred responses; held over twenty consultation events, workshops and focus groups; and conducted a wide ranging review of the literature around around ‘what works’ in employment support.
-More recently, we has been developing proposals for future reform through a series of design workshops, expert roundtables and focus groups with people and employers who use employment support and services.
+Over its two years, the Commission has undertaken the largest investigation into our system of employment support in at least a generation – running a major Call for Evidence that received around one hundred responses; holding over thirty consultation events, workshops and focus groups; and conducting a wide ranging review of the literature around ‘what works’ in employment support.

 Commissioners

-The Commission is being overseen by ten commissioners bringing a range of perspectives, expertise and experience in employment support, public services, business and civil society.
-The Institute for Employment Studies is providing the secretariat for the Commission, with funding and support from abrdn Financial Fairness Trust.
+The Commission was overseen by ten commissioners bringing a range of perspectives, expertise and experience in employment support, public services, business and civil society.
+The Institute for Employment Studies provided the secretariat for the Commission, with funding and support from abrdn Financial Fairness Trust.

-Ashwin Kumar – Director of Research and Policy, Institute for Public Policy Research
+Ashwin Kumar – Director of Research and Policy, IPPR

 Carmen Watson – Chairperson, Pertemps Network Group